WongDarren/WongDarren/README.md

 </div>

 ### About Me
-I am an aspiring Software Engineer who is passionate about building fun and interesting projects.
+I am a Software Engineer who is passionate about building fun and interesting projects.
 I'm learning new technologies all the time and I'm not afraid to develop with them.
-I'm currently searching for my next role, so feel free to contact me at if you are an employer, or even if you want to chat!

 ### Some Languages and Tools I've Worked With